arduino/help-center-content/content/Education and Kits/EDU General/Courses-and-projects-for-Arduino-IoT-Cloud.md

 ## Templates

-With **templates**, you can get started with various projects using IoT Cloud.
+With **templates**, you can get started with various projects using Arduino Cloud.

 <a class="link-chevron-right" href="https://app.arduino.cc/templates">View Arduino Cloud templates</a>